 Wholesale inventories are stated at the lower of cost (determined by the first-in, first-out method) or net realizable value, which comprises a significant portion of our inventory.
-Retail inventories are valued at the lower of cost or market as determined by the retail inventory method.
+Effective February 1, 2021, we elected to change our method of accounting for retail inventories from the lower of cost or market as determined by the retail inventory method to the lower of cost or net realizable value using the weighted average cost method.
+We believe the new method is preferable as it provides better matching of cost of goods sold with revenue, improves the precision of inventory valuation at the balance sheet dates, and more closely aligns with the valuation methods used throughout the rest of the Company.
+In addition, the change in inventory valuation better aligns with the way we manage our business with a focus on the actual margin realized.
 Vilebrequin inventories are stated at the lower of cost (determined by the weighted average method) or net realizable value.